mirzafahad/mirzafahad.github.io/_posts/2020-06-23-tflite-stm32-part2.md

 import math
 {% endhighlight %}

 Importing all the necessary modules.
-Keras is the high-level API for the tensorflow deep learning.
+Keras is the high-level API for the TensorFlow deep learning.

 {% highlight javascript linenos %}
 SAMPLES = 1500